machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 When the model calls a host-managed function tool:

-1. `OpenAIProvider` receives the tool call from the OpenAI response.
+1. `Provider` receives the tool call from the response.
 2. The provider parses the JSON arguments into a `JsonNode`.
 3. The provider searches registered function tools by normalized function name.
 4. The matching `ToolFunction` is invoked with the parsed parameters, current `projectDir`, and `Configurator`.